-Los Angeles is the most populous city in California and a major commercial, financial, and cultural hub of Southern California.
-With approximately 3.88 million residents within the city and 12.9 million in the metropolitan area (2024), it is the second-most populous city in the United States, known for its ethnic and cultural diversity.
-The Greater Los Angeles area, including Riverside and San Bernardino, encompasses over 18.5 million residents, forming a vast metropolis.
+Los Angeles is the most populous city in California and a major hub for commerce, finance, and culture in Southern California.
+Home to approximately 3.88 million residents within the city limits as of 2024, it ranks as the second-most populous city in the United States.
+The city boasts a diverse population and serves as the central city within a metropolitan area of 12.9 million.
+The Greater Los Angeles combined statistical area encompasses over 18.5 million residents.

 By 1900, the population of Los Angeles had grown to more than 102,000, putting pressure on the city's water supply.